-The 2014 Sub-National Population Projections (SNPP) estimated that the population of Pendle would increase from 89,800 in 2014 to 91,500 by 2030.
-The population aged 65 and over in Pendle is expected to rise significantly from around 15% of the total population to over 20%, whilst the proportion under the age of 16 is expected to remain relatively static at around 20% of the total population.
+The most recent Sub-National Population Projections (SNPP) published by the Office for National Statistics estimates that the population of Pendle will increase to 91,500 by 2030.
+Over this same period the population aged 65 and over in Pendle is expected to rise from around 18% of the total population to around 23%, whilst the proportion under the age of 16 is expected to remain relatively static at around 20% of the total population.